 Use the same steps as mask #1 and leave on for around 15-20 minutes.

 TIP: Turmeric will stain.
-Don’t wear any clothes you like just incase it drips, because you won’t be able to get it out again.
-Same goes for the towel you use to wash your face.
+Don’t wear any clothes you like just in case it drips because you won’t be able to get them out again.
+The same goes for the towel you use to wash your face.
 It only has a slight temporary face stain though.
-If kept on for a very long time, your face will look a little yellow after it’s washed off, but will fade in little time.
+If kept on for a very long time, your face will look a little yellow after it’s washed off but will fade in little time.
 I find that after I wash my face and apply my toner, I can barely tell, especially if I’m applying makeup over it.
-However, this would not be a face mask to use right before work or a special occasion.
+However, this would not be a face mask to use right before work or on a special occasion.
 This would be a great mask for night time or before an exfoliation.

 3. Honey + Green tea + Apple Cider Vinegar + Sugar